Chinese New Year – February 2024

 If you are celebrating this year by gifting with red envelopes, we recommend that you purchase or make ones that do not have dragon imagery on them so you can save and reuse them again next year.
 If you don’t want to save them, you can recycle them, but please avoid ones with glitter as they can’t be recycled.

 If you want to celebrate by welcoming in the new and wearing red or buying something new as a part of your Chinese New Year celebrations, there are lots of options that won’t break the bank and that will help reduce waste by reusing!
-First you could see what you already have that could be altered.
-Follow here for more practical advice on repairing or altering your clothes.
+First you could see what clothes you already have that could be altered or repaired.
 If you are planning on buying something, try shopping second hand at charity shops or online sites such as eBay and Vinted.
 When making or buying new clothes always try to consider beforehand if it is something that you are going to wear time and time again.